How do investors allocate their money? Real data from M1 portfolios

 What does M1’s investor portfolio allocation data show?

-As of Q1 2026, M1’s investor portfolio allocation data shows a Cash Allocation Rate of 5.2%, a Margin Utilization Rate of 49.5% among margin-eligible accounts, and an Automated Investing Ratio of 82.7%.
+As of May 31, 2026, M1’s investor portfolio allocation data shows a Cash Allocation Rate of 4.1%, a Margin Utilization Rate of 41.9% among margin-eligible accounts, an Automated Investing Ratio of 82.8%, a Median Holdings Count of 13 positions, and a Top 3 Concentration of 54.8% among investors with four or more holdings.
 These aggregate, anonymized figures reflect platform-wide behavior and do not represent any individual account or constitute a recommended allocation strategy.

 Will M1 publish this data regularly?

-This Q1 2026 snapshot represents an initial look at aggregate investor behavior on M1’s platform.
+This May 31, 2026 snapshot represents an early look at aggregate investor behavior on M1’s platform.
 Future data publications will depend on investor interest, data quality, and the value this information provides.
 M1 is committed to transparency and plans to evaluate expanding this reporting over time.

 SAIF-04092026-0yta7tqg